 The required components of current date will be stored in $date_components as an array.
 By iterating over the key, value pairs of this array, then can be displayed or can be used to format date string.

-Instead of using getdate() and process over the array it returns to format date, we can retrieved formatted date string by using date() function.
-This is widely used built in function to perform date related work in PHP is the date() function.
+Instead of using getdate() and process over the array it returns to format date, we can retrieved formatted date string by using the date() function.
+This is widely used built-in function to perform date related work in PHP is the date() function.
 Following example shows how to use this method.

 $current_date = date('m-d-Y'); // Will print current date // in mm-dd-yyyy format echo $current_date;

-If we use it as date(‘m-d-Y H:i:s), then the datetime string will be returned.
+If we use it as the date(‘m-d-Y H: datetimei:s), tDateTimestring will be returned.

 The time() function is used to get the timestamp of the current date and time.
 Timestamp is nothing but the number of second passed from January 1st, 1970 midnight at GMT.
 And then, if we want to get timestamp of a specified date we should use the PHP function mktime().
 The argument of this method should be Hour, Minute, Second, Month, Day and Year with same order.
 The following example will show this below.